According to the California Department of Insurance, what you should do at the scene of a car accident includes taking the following steps:

 - Exceeding the speed limit

 A lawyer may be able to help you prove the cause of the accident that led to your injuries.
 Insisting on a car accident report, obtaining witness statements and contact information, and taking photos at the accident scene may help assign financial liability.

 In California, the California Code of Civil Procedure (CCP) §335.1 generally imposes a two-year statute of limitations on personal injury lawsuits.
 If you do not comply with this legal filing deadline, you might lose your ability to legally compel compensation from the at-fault driver.

 If you are considering working with a lawyer on your case, you may want to contact them as soon as possible after your accident.
-Early involvement may help ensure your legal team has time to comply with the legal deadlines in your case.
+Early involvement may also help ensure your legal team has time to comply with the legal deadlines in your case.